 Value in Post-op Engagement - Avoid Dropping Off After Surgery

 What better way to show you only care about money than to completely neglect your patient after they've left the table?
 We found that nearly 56% of providers are not proactively following up about the status of the patient's health post-op and 28% of providers are only following up with their patients post-op regarding billing.
-Those numbers could make it easy for you to stand out amongst the rest with a bit of extra attention and care.

 Instead of dropping off like so many other providers, place high value in the post-op experience for the patient.
 For example, personally calling the week after treatment, providing detailed recovery plans, and sending personalized greetings from the rest of the team are all great ways to prove to the patient that they are more than just a number and that you truly care about their entire experience.